PhD in Applied Biomechanics (APBI)

 About

-A concentration in Applied Biomechanics is a focused research-intensive program in which the role of body mechanics and structure on human movement applications is examined.
+The concentration in Applied Biomechanics (APBI) is a focused research-intensive program in which the role of body mechanics and structure on human movement applications is examined.
 Graduates will be able to contribute as leaders and collaborators in at least one research specialty area within Applied Biomechanics (APBI).
-You are expected to continually contribute to the research activities conducted in at least one of the laboratories supporting the APBI program under the direction of a resident faculty mentor.
+You will be expected to continually contribute to the research activities conducted in at least one of the laboratories supporting the APBI program under the direction of a resident Full Graduate Faculty mentor.

 Concentration: Applied Biomechanics (APBI)